aau-network-security/defatt/readme.md

 Example config file is [here](./config/config.yml)

 ### Run Client

-As the time of writing this readme, client has some functions which are available to call, those are basically ;
+The available functionalities to use are:

 - Listing Scenarios
 - Create Game